 There are about 1.8 billion Muslims in the world — more than 24% of the entire human population.
 As part of the Islamic tradition, Muslims of all nationalities travel to Mecca once a year to visit the holy site of Kaaba (“house of God”).

 In 2019 alone, more than 2 million believers from all corners of the globe traveled to the Saudi sacred city.
-If we add to that the 600,000 Saudi citizens coming from other parts of the country, it’s easy to see how the event has a huge impact on the city: from lengthy border checks for passports and Saudi visas to accommodation and overcrowding at the holy site, Mecca faces great logistic challenges every year.
+If we add to that the 600,000 Saudi citizens coming from other parts of the country, it’s easy to see how the event has a huge impact on the city: from lengthy border checks for passports and online authorization for KSA to accommodation and overcrowding at the holy site, Mecca faces great logistic challenges every year.

 Recently, the Saudi government has launched a series of smart initiatives that use technology to support pilgrims and ensure that Hajj runs safely and smoothly.